Welcome to the

 Ashley is a current member of Ogden City Fire Department, where he has worked for the last 18 years.
 He has served Ogden City as an EMT, Paramedic, and Captain.
 He currently serves as a Medical Captain in charge of medical instruction and training for Ogden City Fire Department.
 Over his years at Ogden City Fire Department he has witnessed the positive effects and career progression due to the benefit of the Amy Armstrong Foundation in his co-workers.

-COLLEEN ARMSTRONG ROBERTS
+COLLEEN ARMSTRONG

 Board Member